 Frequently Asked Questions

-Q. Can I enter more than one category?
+Q. Can I enter more than one Class?

-A: The current rules allow each participant to submit one log per single location.
+A: The current rules allow each participant to submit one log per class.
+That is select the Unlimited, Limited, Formula, or QRP class and one log is allowed per location in that class.

 Q. I want to submit for a single band but not sure which band I should choose.
 Will the DX Marathon extract only the QSOs for my best band and use that band for my single band submission?
 Or can I submit multiple logs - one for each band?

-A: No, f you want to enter as a single band participant, you must decide at the time you submit your log, declare it in the comments section, and only enter QSO’s for that band on the submission page.
+A: No, if you want to enter as a single band participant, you must decide at the time you submit your log, declare it in your submission, and only enter QSO’s for that band.
 The DX Marathon will not decide for you.
 If QSOs are entered for more than one band, your entry will become an all band entry.
+If you do select the All Band category, you cannot within that band select a single mode, ie CW, Phone, Digital.
+You will be all modes single band.

 Q. I want to submit for a single mode but not sure which mode I should choose.
 Will the DX Marathon extract only the QSOs for my best mode and use that mode for my single mode submission?
 Or can I submit three logs - one for each mode?

-A: If you want to enter as a single mode participant, you must declare at the time you submit your log and enter only QSO’s for that mode.
-The DX Marathon will not decide for you.
+A: If you want to enter as a single mode participant, you must declare at the time you submit your log and declare your single mode in your submission.
+The DX Marathon staff will not decide for you.
 If QSOs are entered for more than one mode, your entry will become an all mode entry.
+Please check your log before submitting in a single mode and MAKE SURE YOU ARE NOT SUBMITTING OTHER MODES!

 Q. I wish to enter a single band/single mode combination.
 Is this acceptable?
 If so, how will it be scored?